jantinnerezo/livewire-alert/README.md

 ## Usage
-The LivewireAlert package provides a convenient Facade that allows you to trigger customizable SweetAlert2-based alerts in your Laravel Livewire application.
+This package provides a convenient Facade that allows you to trigger customizable SweetAlert2-based alerts in your Laravel Livewire application.
 The Facade uses a fluent interface, enabling you to chain methods to configure your alert before displaying it.

 ### Basic Usage